Supernova Precursor Emission and the Origin of Pre-Explosion Stellar Mass-Loss: Results

 As an aside, we remark that for winds with low velocities and/or high-$\dot{M}$, our calculation overestimates the photosphere radius and hence underestimates (by less than a factor of $\lesssim$ 2) the effective temperature of the emission.
 As a result of the shallow wind density profile $\rho \propto r^{-2}$, material ahead of the recombination front (which quickly cools to $\lesssim10^3\,\rm K$) can contribute significantly to the optical depth through molecular absorption.
 However, at such low temperatures, our analytic opacity law (which adopts a constant value $\kappa_{\rm mol} = 0.1Z \sim 10^{-3}$ cm$^{2}$ g$^{-1}$) overestimates the true molecular opacity.
 Unless significant dust formation occurs to boost the opacity further \citep{Freedman+2008,Pejcha+2016}, the true photosphere location should therefore coincide with the recombination front, at somewhat smaller radii than our model predicts.

 The top panels of Fig.~\ref{fig:dist_wind} show the rise-time $t_{\rm rise}$ (upper right panel) and steady-state luminosity $L_{\rm pl}$ (upper left panel) as a function of the wind velocity $v_{\rm w}$ and mass-loss rate $\dot{M}$, for fixed progenitor mass $M_\star=10\,\Msun$.
 Regions of the phase space for which the wind kinetic energy is below the Eddington luminosity of the star are blacked out, based on the expectation that the star would respond to sub-Eddington energy deposition by driving convection or expanding, rather than give rise to significant mass-loss (e.g., \citealt{Quataert+2016}).
-Likewise, regions for which the total mass-loss in wind ejecta experienced over the light curve rise-time, exceeds the total stellar mass (i.e., $M_{\rm ej} \simeq \dot{M} t_{\rm rise} < M_{\star}$) are shaded gray.
+Likewise, regions for which the total mass-loss in wind ejecta experienced over the light curve rise-time, exceeds the total stellar mass (i.e., $M_{\rm ej} \simeq \dot{M} t_{\rm rise} > M_{\star}$) are shaded gray.
+As shown in Fig.~\ref{fig:Lmax_wind}, this condition imposes severe limits on the wind scenario.
 White shaded regions denote the mass-loss rate $\dot{M}(v_{\rm w})$ predicted by \citet{Quataert+2016} (Eq.~\ref{eq:MdotQ}) for a range of heated envelope masses $M_{\rm env} \sim 10^{-3}-10^{-1}M_{\star}$.

-For characteristic outflow velocities $\sim 100-3000$ km s$^{-1}$ of most SN precursors (Table \ref{table:obs}), explaining the observed luminosities $L_{\rm pre} \sim 10^{40}-10^{41}$ erg s$^{-1}$ is barely possible, requiring very large $\dot{M} \sim 1-10\,\smyr$; however, in this region of $\{\dot{M},v_{\rm w}\}$ parameter space, the predicted rise-times exceed several months, in tension with observed precursor plateau durations (Fig.~\ref{fig:obs}) and pushing up against the $M_{\rm ej} < M_{\star}$ limit.
-These constraints impose severe limits on the wind scenario (see further discussion below).